Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/builder-pattern.md

 ### Instance Property

 The [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[Instance](xref:@ActiproUIRoot.Controls.UserPromptBuilder.Instance) is populated with the instance of [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) that is being built.
 This property will be `null` until the [Show](xref:@ActiproUIRoot.Controls.UserPromptBuilder.Show*) method is called.
-All callbacks can safely read this property to interact with the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) being built.
+All callbacks can safely read this property to interact with the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) being built *except* the global configuration callbacks.

+> [!TIP]
+> To interact with the [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[Instance](xref:@ActiproUIRoot.Controls.UserPromptBuilder.Instance) from one of the global configuration callbacks, use the global configuration to add a callback for one of the other callbacks (like [AfterInitialize](xref:@ActiproUIRoot.Controls.UserPromptBuilder.AfterInitialize*)) that will be invoked after the instance is defined.

 ### AfterInitialize Callback

-This callback is invoked immediately after an instance of [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) is created and can be used to initialize the control before the builder configuration settings are applied.
+This callback is invoked immediately after an instance of [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) is created and can be used to initialize the control or further customize the builder before the builder configuration settings are applied.

 ```csharp
 var result = await UserPromptBuilder.Configure()